 Eye-catching shades such as pink or acid green take center stage at Versace where lace, transparencies and floral prints are combined with tailored jackets.
 Similarly, floral patterns and vivid hues are the new style codes at Dsquared2, in sneakers as well as clothing.
 At Marni, colorful accents come as part of numerous sports references, from cricket to wrestling to tennis to golf to boxing: vibrant wrestler bathrobes are worn with polos and Bermuda shorts.
 Meanwhile, both White Mountaineering and Juun.J took their chromatic inspiration from the 1990s sportswear and outdoor culture.
-Whatever the story behind the playful vibe in each collection, it’s obvious that next summer’s masculinity is closer to kidulthood than to adulthood: a trend that is great for in-store merchandising and for online sales.
+Whatever the story behind the playful vibe in each collection, it’s obvious that next summer’s masculinity is closer to kidulthood than to adulthood: a trend that is great for both in-store merchandising and for online sales.